 Implementation of PR/Media Relations plans in the middle of campaigns diverts a slowing down of investor interest in the campaign funding cycle thereby making PR not only necessary but vital to the success of a campaign.

 In the crowdfunding industry, platforms such as Indiegogo are as much for profit but also nonprofit fund-raising.
-This is an excellent switch up that could see you help builds good reputation in many communities and later help advance other future endeavors and maneuvers.
+This is an excellent switch up that could see you help builds a good reputation in many communities and later help advance other future endeavours and manoeuvres.

 5. Create a want and need